lamir-workshop/lamir-workshop.github.io/call4papers/index.md

 The workshop is open to everyone, though we prioritize works authored by members of the Latin American community and those centered on Latin American musical styles.
-Therefore, while papers focused on Latin American music are not required, they are highly encouraged.
+Therefore, while papers focused on Latin American music are not required, they are **highly encouraged**.
 This new event will be an excellent opportunity to connect with other researchers in the field while making a meaningful contribution to improving Latin American representation in MIR.

 Relevant topics for LAMIR include, but are not limited to:
 * Applications in Latin American Music
-* Music performance analysis
+* Music Performance Analysis
-* Audio archiving, preservation and restoration
+* Audio Archiving, Preservation and Restoration
 * MIR Fundamentals, Methodology, and Tasks
 * Generative Tasks (Music and Audio Synthesis)
 * Evaluation, Datasets, and Reproducibility